 RFDS Tasmania provides non-emergency patient transport, known as Mobile Patient Care from our base located at Launceston Airport.
 The service is also supported by our aircraft at Essendon Airport for interstate non-emergency patient transport, providing seamless transition from bed-to-bed across the Bass Strait whilst maintaining continuity of patient care.Read more

-RFDS Central Operations conducts around 20 aeromedical transfers every day of patients from a country hospital to a major metropolitan hospital for a higher level of care.
-Often inter-hospital transfers occur in the middle of the night for patients requiring life-saving organ transplant or a newborn in need of emergency heart surgery at an interstate hospital.Read more
+RFDS Central Operations conducts over 20 aeromedical transfers every day of patients from a country hospital to a major metropolitan hospital for life-saving treatment or specialist medical treatment.Read more

 Learn more about the services that the RFDS provides.